Back to Play: Beyond the season of no sport

 Playing sport has huge benefits, from physical and mental health, to building relationships and community cohesion locally.
 It’s also a huge business, with sport contributing £39 billion to the UK’s economy – a significant portion of this is from local games.

-Our latest report ‘Back to Play: Beyond the season of no sport’ explores data from Grounds and Natural Turf Improvement Programme (GaNTIP), and includes a national survey of over 4,000 people, to analyse at the standards of local pitches across the nation.
+Our latest report ‘Back to Play: Beyond the season of no sport’ explores data from the Pitch Advisory Service (PAS), formerly the Grounds and Natural Turf Improvement Programme (GaNTIP), and includes a national survey of over 4,000 people, to analyse at the standards of local pitches across the nation.
 The Grounds Management Association (GMA) found that 1.4m more children could play sports weekly, once normal play resumes, if grass pitches were improved.

 During the Coronavirus outbreak, we know the sports sector is facing a challenging period.
 A national effort is required to ensure sport can resume as soon as it’s safe to do so.
 That’s why our ‘Back to Play’ campaign is calling on individuals and organisations to look at ways they can help.